 Hailing from Liphook, Hampshire, Aimée Mackenzie is a young professional singer/songwriter who has been performing regularly on the local music scene in London and the Home Counties since 2009.

 In 2009, at the tender age of 13, Aimée performed at Portsmouth Guildhall in the National Finals of Live and Unsigned to a 2000 strong audience, finishing the event judged by industry professionals to be in the top 5 in the country in her genre.

-Having released three strong EP’s of her own material, Aimée is now working on her first full album release, is writing for a short movie soundtrack and is also writing and producing tracks for advertising purposes.
+Having released four strong EP’s of her own material, Aimée is now working on her first full album release, is writing for a short movie soundtrack and is also writing and producing tracks for advertising purposes.

 An outstanding BBC Introducing panel review of “Lesson Learned”, one of Aimée’s self-penned songs, resulted in an invitation to record a session for the BBC which was broadcast live right across the South of England.

 “Songwriting and musicianship of the highest calibre and harmonising together as only siblings can.
 Just about the best young English acoustic band I’ve heard” – Steve Knightley (Show Of Hands)

 “Aimée Mackenzie with younger sister Freya and brother Ross are undoubtedly hugely talented folk and acoustic musicians.
 They performed at the Southdowns Folk Festival in Bognor Regis in September 2013 and literally brought the house down.
 They deservedly won the Sussex Young Folk Performers Competition and then went on later to wow the audience at the Alexandra Theatre, receiving as well fantastic praise from Steve Knightley from Show of Hands who were headlining that night.
 Their music is fresh, original and performed with great skill and competence – they will go a long way” – Roger Nash – Southdowns Folk Festival 2013